YuexinChen96/8715-IOEnergy/README.md

 This project is a newly proposed project starting on semester 2, 2021.
 At this stage, the overall idea of Web Application is drafted and discussed with iO Energy.
 As of now, our client - iO Energy has designed a web dashboard to present basic information of the electricitt consumption for their customers.
 According to iO Energy's requirement, this project will focus on developing a Web Application to analyse and visualize the client's electricity consumption with required features and interface.

-## 2 Current Key Issues - Week 6 (29 Aug - 4 Sep)
+## 2 Current Key Issues - TeachingBreak Week (5 Sep - 18 Sep)
 > Show the main issues of the current week.
 This section will be updated weekly.
-1. Prepare for Audit Period 2.
+1. Continue UI design modification.
-2. Need to finish the second version of draft for frond-end design based on client's feedback.
+2. Continue calculation logic modification.
-3. Need to finish the second version of the backend calculation logic based on client's feedback.
+3. Need to start the database design work.
-4. Need to improve the user story.
+4. Need to start the front-end development.
-5. Need to finish the draft for quality control.
+5. Need to improve PM documentation for SoW, Decision Log, Risk Matrix, and routine updates.